-The expenses incurred in each financial year by the Council and Fire Management Area Committees in the performance of their functions shall be defrayed out of the funds provided by the Commission.
+The expenses incurred in each financial year by the Council and Fire Management Area Committees in the performance of their Part VI - Finances of Commission functions shall be defrayed out of the funds provided by the Commission.

 107. Expenditure outside Act